OctalDecoder/pokemon-tcg-card-detector/README.md

 data/raw/cards/fullart/S5 100.png
 ```

-> Note: These subfolders represent the `yolov8n` model deteciton labels.
+> Note: These subfolders represent the `yolov8n` model detection labels.
 Can have as many as needed so long as they are organised and configured.
 The project is set up to automatically train `student CNN` models, one per detection label.

 ### 8. Output Directories